xuyanMax/Machine-Learning-Coursera/README.md

 In this formula, weights close to zero have little effect on model complexity, while outlier weights can have a huge impact.

+##### Remove regularization & the risk
+Setting lambda to zero removes regularization completely.
+In this case, training focuses exclusively on minimizing loss, which poses the highest possible overfitting risk.

 #### 8.2.
 Lambda
 Model developers tune the overall impact of the regularization term by multiplying its value by a scalar known as `lambda` (also called the `regularization rate`).
 That is, model developers aim to do the following: